affo98/AML24MST/README.md

 # AML24MST
-Thie repository code for the mini-project in Advanced Machine Learning 2024 at IT-University of COpenhagen.
+Thie repository code for the mini-project in Advanced Machine Learning 2024 at IT-University of Copenhagen.

 ## Data and Objective
 The objective of this project is to build a classifier that can tag pieces of music with a genre.

 We use the [GTZAN Dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) which is the most-used public dataset for evaluating music genre recognition in machine learning.
 The dataset consists of 10 genres with 100 audio files of 30 second each.
+For each genre, the data is split into training (60), validation (20), and test (20).

 The main goals of the project is to: